Call us: 651-291-7263

 • $25,000 in uninsured and underinsured motorist coverage per person for injuries ($50,000 if more than one person is injured)

-How No Fault Insurance Works in Minnesota
+How Does No Fault Insurance Work in Minnesota?

-With no fault insurance, no matter who causes the accident, you submit the insurance claim to your insurance company.
+With no-fault insurance, no matter who causes the accident, you submit the insurance claim to your insurance company.
 They will then pay you for your damages – like your medical bills and other things you need (like reimbursement for house cleaning, food service, or wage loss).

 This insurance claim is much more straightforward because there’s no argument about whose fault the accident was.
 You don’t have to worry about the insurance company denying your claim because of a dispute regarding the car accident.
-This doesn’t mean that you’re guaranteed settlement, but you will receive compensation based on your no fault claim.
+This doesn’t mean that you’re guaranteed settlement, but you will receive compensation based on your no-fault claim.

-You can file a third-party insurance claim or lawsuit against the at-fault driver on top of that no fault claim.
-To receive your compensation, your Minnesota no fault claim must include proof of expenses.
+You can file a third-party insurance claim or lawsuit against the at-fault driver on top of that no-fault claim.
+To receive your compensation, your Minnesota no-fault claim must include proof of expenses.
 You must also apply and complete a medical examination.

 A Few More Things to Know About Minnesota No Fault Insurance

-Again, it’s important to remember that your insurer pays no fault insurance regardless of who was at fault for the accident.
-Even if it was your fault, your no fault insurance will still cover things like medical bills and wage loss.
+Again, it’s important to remember that your insurer pays no-fault insurance regardless of who was at fault for the accident.
+Even if it was your fault, your no-fault insurance will still cover things like medical bills and wage loss.
 It can cover funeral costs if the accident results in death.

-The minimum insurance limit is $20,000 for medical and $20,000 for wage loss for each policy, but these policies may be stacked so that you can receive multiple no fault benefits.
-This is one of the advantages of living in a no fault state like MN.
+The minimum insurance limit is $20,000 for medical and $20,000 for wage loss for each policy, but these policies may be stacked so that you can receive multiple no-fault benefits.
+This is one of the advantages of living in a no-fault state like MN.

 What Benefits Does No Fault Insurance Provide?